common name: a stubby-root nematode

 Trichodorus obtusus is very damaging on turfgrasses.
 In Florida it is one of the most common nematode problems diagnosed on St. Augustinegrass lawns.
 By damaging the turf root system it makes the turf more prone to environmental stresses and may lead to increased use of water and fertilizer inputs.
 It also makes turf less competitive with weeds and may lead to increased herbicide usage.

-On turfgrasses, damage caused by T. obtusus usually occurs in irregularly shaped patches within a given area.
+On turfgrasses, damage caused by Trichodorus obtusus usually occurs in irregularly shaped patches within a given area (Figure 7).
 Symptoms are usually worse in sandy than in heavier soils.
-The turf may wilt in these areas, thin out, and die if stresses such as drought occur.
-Roots may appear abbreviated or "stubby" looking.
-However, these symptoms can be caused by other factors, so the only way to verify if T. obtusus is a problem is to have a nematode assay conducted by a credible nematode diagnostic lab.
-The University of Florida Nematode Assay Laboratory provides routine diagnosis of T. obtusus, and other plant-parasitic nematodes for the public at a nominal fee.
+The turf may wilt in these areas, thin out, and die if stresses such as drought occur (Figure 8).
+Roots may appear abbreviated or "stubby" looking (Figure 1).
+However, these symptoms can be caused by other factors, so the only way to verify if Trichodorus obtusus is a problem is to have a nematode assay conducted by a credible nematode diagnostic lab.
+The University of Florida Nematode Assay Laboratory provides routine diagnosis of Trichodorus obtusus, and other plant-parasitic nematodes for the public at a nominal fee.

 Figure 7.
 Wilting patches of St. Augustinegrass resulting from a high infestation of Trichodorus obtusus Cobb, a stubby-root nematode.
 Photograph by W. T. Crow, University of Florida.